Graduate Group Faculty

 Note on Core Faculty:

-Core Faculty may serve as Chair, Co-Chair, or Additional Member on student committees but not as Academic Senate Representative.
+Core Faculty may serve as Chair, Co-Chair, or Additional Member on student committees.
 In addition, they may serve periodically on the Executive Committee (which sets policy, conducts admissions, and reviews student progress).
 Core Faculty regularly attend Performance Studies program events–the welcoming reception, Performance Practicum performances, the 5th year lectures.
 They constitute the voting faculty of the Group, and are recommended to the Graduate Dean for appointment to the Graduate Group in Performance Studies.

 Note on Affiliated Faculty:

-Affiliated Faculty may serve on student committees as the Academic Senate Representative or as an Additional Member, but may not chair a committee.
+Affiliated Faculty may serve on student committees, but may not chair a committee.
 They are invited to all Graduate Group events.